polgartom/fsw-sound-fix/README.md

-# fsw-sound-fix
-Full Spectrum Warrior (FSW) Sound fix
+# Full Spectrum Warrior (FSW) Sound fix
+The goal is to reverse a part of the game that cause the sound popping and clicking.
+It is a DirectSound specific issue or did they just simply f**ed up the memory management of the sound?